 Public Health Program

 Western's Public Health Program (previously known as the Community Health Program) offers a curriculum for students interested in careers in public health and health promotion in a variety of settings, including: community, school, worksite, college/university, and medical/clinical.
 Western's program is designed to prepare students for the examination to become a Certified Health Education Specialist (CHES).

 Nationally accredited, the Recreation Management and Leadership Program offers a Bachelor of Arts degree in Recreation Management and Leadership.
-The major offers concentrations in tourism, community recreation, outdoor recreation, and therapeutic recreation.
+The major offers concentrations in sustainable tourism, community recreation, outdoor recreation, and therapeutic recreation.
 It prepares students to enhance the quality of individual and community life through the provision of recreation and leisure services for all people.